grahamgilbert/Crypt-Server/docs/Installation_on_Ubuntu_1404.md

 a MySQL server instead of the default sqlite3.
 To do this, locate the DATABASES section of settings.py, and change ENGINE to 'django.db.backends.mysql'.
-Set the NAME as the database name, USER and PASSWORD to your user and password, and either leave HOST as blank for localhost or insert an IP or hostname of your MySQL server.
+Set the NAME as the database name, USER and PASSWORD to your user and password, and either leave HOST as blank for localhost, or insert an IP or hostname of your MySQL server.